-The Apple Watch is a brilliant smartwatch and just one of the reasons it's a cut above the rest is that it does a pretty formidable job as a fitness tracker.
+The Apple Watch is a brilliant smartwatch, and a pretty formidable job as a fitness tracker.

 If you already own one of Apple's smartwatches, you're probably already familiar with trying to close those rings.
 If you don't know the ins and outs of tracking steps and more from your Watch, definitely take a look out our in-depth guide to the Apple Watch Activity and Workout apps.